Eastern Washington beats Maine 50-19 in FCS semifinals

 Ferguson fumbled near midfield on Maine’s next possession and Eastern recovered.
 Barriere threw a 3-yard pass to Jayce Gilder for a 14-0 lead.

-Barriere’s 11-yard touchdown pass to Webster gave the Eagles a 21-0 lead, still in the first quarter.
+Barriere’s 11-yard touchdown pass to Webster gave the Big Sky Conference tri-champions a 21-0 lead, still in the first quarter.

 Barriere’s fourth touchdown pass, a 16-yarder to Webster late in the second quarter, made it 28-0 at halftime.